Lendermarket Referral Code 2026: €75 Bonus + up to 15% Return

 How investing on Lendermarket works

-Mechanism: 1) You deposit funds (minimum €10).
-2) You pick individual loans or use auto-invest.
-3) The loans are consumer loans (personal credit, online loans) issued by Creditstar in its operating countries.
-4) You earn interest (up to 14% a year) plus principal repayments.
-Loans are short: 1 to 36 months typically.
-The 60-day buyback guarantee means that if a borrower is more than 60 days in default, Creditstar buys back your loan at par plus accrued interest.
+How it works: 1) Deposit funds (minimum €10).
+2) Pick individual loans or use auto-invest.
+3) Loans are consumer loans issued by Creditstar and the other originators (Dineo, RapiCredit, Credifiel, Flowpay).
+4) You earn interest (up to ~15% a year) plus principal repayments.
+Durations are short: 1 to 12 months typically (up to 36).
+The 60-day buyback guarantee means that if a borrower is 60+ days in default, the originator buys back your loan at par plus accrued interest. ⚠️ Some Creditstar loans can be extended (up to 180 days), delaying when your capital comes back.

 The Lendermarket buyback guarantee

 The buyback guarantee is Lendermarket's main safety argument.
-If a borrower fails to repay for 60 days, Creditstar (as originator) automatically buys back the loan from the investor — you recover principal plus accrued interest.
-Important caveat: the guarantee depends on Creditstar's financial strength.
-If Creditstar itself defaults, the guarantee is worthless.
-This is "originator risk" — the major risk on Lendermarket.
-Compare with Mintos, which diversifies this risk across many originators.
+If a borrower fails to repay for 60 days, the loan's originator (Creditstar in most cases) automatically buys it back — you recover principal plus accrued interest.
+Key limit: the guarantee is only as strong as the originator behind it.
+If Creditstar — which still supplies most loans — defaulted, the guarantee would be worthless.
+This "originator risk" is now slightly diluted by the arrival of Dineo, RapiCredit, Credifiel and Flowpay, but Creditstar still dominates.
+Compare with Mintos, which spreads this risk across 100+ originators.

 Interest rates and returns on Lendermarket

-Rates on Lendermarket vary: 10% to 14% depending on the origin country and loan duration.
-These returns are among the highest in European P2P — for comparison: Lendahand (3-6%), October (4-8%), Mintos (8-14%).
-Auto-invest lets you set a minimum rate and automatically reinvest repayments to maximise compounding.
+Rates range from about 10% to 15%+ depending on the originator and duration.
+In early 2026 the platform reported a weighted average of about 13.5%, with some loans (e.g. RapiCredit) above 15%.
+These are among the highest returns in European P2P — for comparison: Lendahand (3-6%), October (4-8%), Mintos (8-14%), Swaper.
+Auto-invest lets you set a minimum rate and reinvest repayments to compound. ⚠️ A high rate pays for high risk: these unsecured consumer loans can default.

 Creditstar Group: who is behind Lendermarket?